RAF Long Kesh: Long Kesh Detention Centre

 From August 1971, during The Troubles, the then disused airfield and facilities of RAF Long Kesh became the Long Kesh Detention Centre, where Irish paramilitary suspects were detained by the British government without trial (under the Special Powers Act of 1922) during the Operation Demetrius phase of Operation Banner.
 In May 1974 Long Kesh housed 747 internees.
+On 15 October 1974 internees burned 21 of the compounds used to house the internees thereby destroying much of the camp.
 From 1976 the makeshift structures housing the detainees were replaced by newly constructed "H-Blocks", and the facility was re-designated HM Prison Maze.